bradfordcp/capstone-retail-demo/docs/student-instructions.md

 as a DataStax Certified Partner.
 Think about what is most important for them to hear from you.
 Plan for the following:

+**Logistics**
 * A 30 minute presentation
 * Q&A of 10 minutes
 * Every person in your group should present

+**Qualitative**
+* Present innovative ideas that can help push Target to the forefront of all their markets
+* Deliver your ideas with concision.

+**Grading**
+* You will graded on your ability to present as a DataStax Certified Consultant not your ability to summarize what you did.